bhatit2/indecision-app/README.md

 There are 2 types of components in React :
 **Stateless functional components** - also called dumb components.
 **Class based components**

+#Webpack#
+webpack is just a module bundler. webpack.config.js file should be present in the app root folder. entry - we need to tell webpack where it should start.

+#import/export#

+There are two types of exports :
+Default exports - Every file can have only single default export.
+Default exports cannot be imported within curly baces.
+Reference Error will be thrown.
+Default export need not be named.
+We can give any name we want. export default cant be expression, it should be statement.

+Eg :
+utils.js

+export {square as default}; or export default square;

+main.js

+import square from './utils.js'

+Named exports - Every file can have as many named exports as we want to define.
+In orderto import named exports, we need to give exact same name we used for importing.
+We cant export anything without declaring it first.
+Also we can use as many export statements in a file as we want.

+Eg :
+utils.js

+export {square};

+main.js

+import {square} from './utils.js'

+#Setting up webpack with Babel#
+We need to use loader in webpack.
+Loader transforms a file before using it.
+In our case, we transform it using babel.

+Install babel-core (similar to babel-cli but used by webpack) Install babel-loader(webpack plugin)

+.babelrc - Its a json file which allows us to pass all the agruments to babel which we pass through cmd.

+#SourceMaps with Webpack#
+ In order to debug errors in the code, we need to set source maps.
+If we dont set source map in webpack,debugger will point to a line in bundle file which is not actual file but the compiled bundle file.

+ #Webpack dev server#